Zendin110206/House-price-prediction-basic/README.md

 ## 📚 Learning Highlights

-- Built a reusable ML pipeline from scratch
+- Understood the foundation of supervised learning with regression
-- Practiced production-grade data preprocessing
+- Practiced EDA with visualization libraries
-- Applied multiple hyperparameter tuning strategies
+- Trained a linear regression model using scikit-learn
-- Developed insights on generalization and model performance
+- Evaluated model performance with appropriate metrics

 ---